The latest menus can be downloaded at the bottom of the page.

 The cafeterias are open before school for breakfast, at break time, lunch time and after school until 4.00pm from Monday to Friday.

 Students living close to the school with a parent at home to receive them may request home lunches.
 No students, apart from those who have a lunch pass, are free to leave the school premises during the lunch period.
 Applications for students to do so on a particular day must be made by parents in writing.

 The school operates a cashless catering system.
 For security reasons, the daily spending limit for all students is set at £6.00.
 This can be increased if requested.
 Each student has their own account and money can be added by logging onto the school website and making a payment online using a credit or debit card.

-ParentPay will be live at Greenshaw High School on 24th July 2019; from this date we will be working towards no longer accepting cash and cheque payments, making the school a cash-free environment.
+ParentPay went live at Greenshaw High School in July 2019; we are working towards no longer accepting cash and cheque payments, making the school a cash-free environment.
 Parents who need to continue making payments by cash may do so using the PayPoint network at local convenience stores.
-We will cease to accept payments through our current online payment system, Tucasi, on 23rd July 2019, and will be migrating all data to the new system during August.

 Free school meals

 The free school meal entitlement is £2.60.
 It is credited to the student’s lunch account on a daily basis.
 This amount can only be spent on that day at lunch time, it is not available for break.
 (NB.
 Any unspent allowance will not be transferred to the following day).
 More money can be added to the student’s account by the method mentioned above.